anishrajpandey/gyanodaya-clone/README.md

 A simple Webpage with HTML and CSS
 [Visit Live](https://anishrajpandey.github.io/gyanodaya-clone
 <br/>
-this website is created by mr Anish
+this website is created by Mr Anish Raj Pandey as a school project